Charles M. Schulz: Legacy

 Peanuts on Parade has been St. Paul, Minnesota's tribute to its favorite native cartoonist.
 It began in 2000 with the placing of 101 5 ft statues of Snoopy throughout the city of St. Paul.
 Every summer for the following four years, statues of a different Peanuts character were placed on the sidewalks of St. Paul: Charlie Brown Around Town (2001), Looking for Lucy (2002), Linus Blankets St. Paul (2003) and Snoopy lying on his doghouse (2004).
 The statues were auctioned off at the end of each summer, so some remain around the city, but others have been relocated.
 The auction proceeds were used for artist's scholarships and for permanent bronze statues of the Peanuts characters, which are in Landmark Plaza and Rice Park in downtown St. Paul.

 The Charles M. Schulz Museum and Research Center in Santa Rosa opened in August 2002, two blocks away from his former studio, celebrating his life's work and the art of cartooning.
 A bronze statue of Charlie Brown and Snoopy stands in Depot Park in downtown Santa Rosa.

 Santa Rosa, California, celebrated the 55th anniversary of the strip in 2005 by continuing the Peanuts on Parade tradition, beginning with It's Your Town, Charlie Brown (2005), Summer of Woodstock (2006), Snoopy's Joe Cool Summer (2007), and Look Out For Lucy (2008).

 In 2006, Forbes ranked Schulz as the third-highest-earning deceased celebrity, for he had earned $35 million in the previous year.
 In 2009, he was ranked sixth.
 According to Tod Benoit, Schulz's income during his lifetime totaled more than $1.1 billion.

-Schulz's Santa Rosa home was destroyed during the October 2017 wildfires in California.
+When asked about Schulz's impact in a 2007 interview, cartoonist Bill Watterson said, "Peanuts pretty much defines the modern comic strip, so even now it's hard to see it with fresh eyes.
+The clean, minimalist drawings, the sarcastic humor, the unflinching emotional honesty, the inner thoughts of a household pet, the serious treatment of children, the wild fantasies, the merchandising on an enormous scale – in countless ways, Schulz blazed the wide trail that most every cartoonist since has tried to follow."

-In 2019, Apple TV+ created a TV series titled For All Mankind, imagining what would have happened if the Russians had landed on the moon first.
-In later episodes an American base is established on the moon, and the latest astronaut to arrive at the station is given a badge featuring Linus with the camp blanket and is known as Linus until a new member arrives.
+Schulz's Santa Rosa home was destroyed by the Tubbs Fire, one of the October 2017 wildfires in California.

-On November 26, 2022, over 75 syndicated cartoonists throughout the United States honored Schulz on what would have been his 100th birthday.
+On November 26, 2022, over 75 American syndicated cartoonists honored Schulz on what would have been his 100th birthday.